nf-core/eager/docs/usage.md

 ### `--bwaalnl`

 Configures the length of the seed used in `bwa aln -l`.
 Default is set to BWA default of `32`.

+## CircularMapper

+### `--circularmapper`

+This turns on the CircularMapper application, that enhances the mapping procedure with the BWA algorithm on circular references utilizing a extend-remap procedure (see Peltzer et al 2016, Genome Biology for details).

+### `--circularextension`

+The number of bases to extend the reference genome with.
+By default this is set to `500` if not specified otherwise.

+### `--circulartarget`

+The chromosome in your FastA reference that you'd like to be treated as circular.
+By default this is set to `MT` but can be configured to match any other chromosome.

+### `--circularfilter`

+If you want to filter out reads that don't map to a circular chromosome, turn this on.
+By default this option is turned off.

 ## Read Filtering and Conversion Parameters